microsoft/vstest-docs/docs/report.md

 #### Syntax

 ```
-For dotnet :
+For dotnet test or dotnet vstest :
 --logger:console[;verbosity=<Defaults to "minimal">]

-For vstest.console :
+For vstest.console.exe :
 /logger:console[;verbosity=<Defaults to "normal">]

 Argument "verbosity" define the verbosity level of console logger.
 Allowed values for verbosity are "quiet", "minimal", "normal" and "detailed".